Venskovich/nauweekbot/README.md

 https://t.me/nauweekbot

-More than 1,500 command requests and 150 chats (01 Jan - 08 Jan)
+More than 2,500 command requests and 400 chats (01 Jan - 21 Feb)